Your order

 Where The Locals Go In Thessaloniki

-One of Thessaloniki’s best known neighborhoods is its Upper Town, the Ano Poli.
-Having resisted the modernization and development of the rest of the city, today it’s a designated Traditional Settlement, meaning it hasn’t been touched in decades.
-The cobblestone streets are in fact so narrow, the bus cannot go on them.
-Locals love coming here for the walks along the remains of the city walls, views and pictures.
-Why not join them?
+One of Thessaloniki’s best known districts is its Upper Town, the Ano Poli.
+Having resisted the modernization and development of the rest of the city, today Ano Poli is a designated Traditional Settlement, which still carries traces of Byzantine and Ottoman architecture.
+The cobblestone streets are so narrow that buses cannot pass through them.
+Locals say they love coming here for walks along the remains of the old city walls, enjoying the incredible views, and snapping breathtaking pictures.
+So, why not join them?

-Terpsilaringion has been around since the ‘60s and was the first to offer locals unique opportunities to try international snacks and flavors at a time when Thessalonians had access to mostly Greek food.
-What sets this deli apart is that here you can also really try their food on the spot, and in fact it’s famous for its hot dogs, the first to be introduced to the city and still made following a top-secret recipe.
-Grab a foreign or local beer on the side and you’re set!
+Founded in the 1960s, Terpsilaringion was the first grocer in the city to stock international snacks.
+In addition to browsing its selection of cheeses and other imported European products, you can also try Terpsilaringion’s food on the spot.
+The deli is famous for its hot dogs, the first to be introduced to the city and still made following a top-secret recipe.
+Grab an imported or local beer on the side and you’re all set!

-Thessaloniki’s romantic seafront is more than 5km long, offering a relaxing, car-less promenade along parks, sculptures and some of the city’s most recognisable landmarks, including the White Tower and the Music Hall.
-A bike ride or jog along it at sunset will give you an idea of why locals love this area so much, and if you’re lucky, you’ll be able to see Mt.
-Olympus among the tapestry of reds and oranges.
+Thessaloniki’s romantic seafront is more than five kilometers long, offering a relaxing, car-less promenade passing by parks, sculptures and some of the city’s most recognisable landmarks, including the White Tower and the Music Hall.
+Hop on a bike or jog along the promenade at sunset and you’ll understand why locals love this area so much.
+And if you’re lucky, you’ll be able to see Mt.
+Olympus among the tapestry of reds and oranges in the sultry Greek sky.

 A photography museum with photo-worthy views